 Big Data.
 Big Possibilities.

 Data and analytics should be used in every facet of companies today.
-Technology leaders understand this and see it reflected in their budgets with 64 percent of them across all industries investing heavily in big data.
+Technology leaders understand this and see it reflected in their budgets, with 65 percent of enterprises planning to increase their spending on big data and analytics in 2020.
 This data is used to guide sales, marketing, product development, production, customer service and more.
 The big data flood requires a CIO that can help functional departments gain the most insight from the data.

 Managing data and its analysis requires delivering the right information to the right people.
 It means making sense of the information in an impactful and valuable way for the business today and in the future.
 And in today’s world the way in which data is used to drive business can impact governance, compliance and regulatory guidelines.
 Delivering the data without promoting an agenda or specific mindset is key and shifts the CIO’s role from simply delivery to helping understand its implications today and tomorrow.